meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

 :::

 :::note
-This feature uses a preinstalled plugin in the device code and associated commandline flags/classes in the python code.
+This feature uses a preinstalled plugin in the device code and associated command line flags/classes in the python code.
 You'll need to be running at least version 1.2.23 (or later) of the python and device code to use this feature.
 :::

 You can get the latest python tool/library with `pip3 install --upgrade meshtastic` on Windows/Linux/OS-X. See the [python section](/docs/software/python/python-installation) for more details.